dhborus/Dreams/ComputerPickUp.md

 # Thoughts on Computers and Workflow

+## 09 March 2020

+Makes sense to return to MacOs.
+At the moment, it is seamless, enables the use of the iMac for pandoc and allows sunk costs to play out.
+I will do most general note taking in Simplenote and transfer research material through GitHub.
+That will allow Linux work.

+The Linux distro at the moment is Elementary.
+Really prefer Manjaro but had some difficulty with Atom extensions and plugins.
+Might try again.
+Or Deepin

 ## 09 February 2020

 laptop is running Ubuntu, but probably won't use it much since it is difficult to read on the computer desk.
 Could try a second lamp.
 Does offer best keyboard and nice note-taking ability.
 At the very least I am going to use GitHub for transfer.